Cardiovascular Emergency Medicine Fellowship

 - Learn to conduct and interpret a complete exercise ECG stress test.

-- Be eligible to obtain credentialing in ECG stress testing following successful completion of this rotation.
+- Be eligible to obtain credentialing in ECG stress testing following successful completion of rotation.

 - Review exercise cardiovascular physiology and participate in the evaluation of athletic endurance in the exercise physiology lab.